trampgeek/moodle-qtype_coderunner/Readme.md

 and for the author's template.

 Since version 3.3.0, CodeRunner now supports pluggable user interfaces, although an administrator has to install the plugin.
-The two user interfaces currently built in to CodeRunner are Ace and Graph.
+The user interfaces currently built in to CodeRunner are Ace, Ace-gapfiller, Gapfiller, Graph, Scratchpad and Table.
 The question author selects the required user interface via a dropdown menu in the customisation section of the question author form.
 The selection controls editing of the sample answer and answer preload fields of the authoring form and the student's answer in the live